CodeChica/novela/README.md

 # la novela

-A long time ago in a galaxy far, far away....
+A long time ago in a galaxy far, far away…